grahamleslie/grahamleslie.github.io/index.markdown

       >.
     </p>
     <p class="lead">
-      You can find me most often on
+      You can find me most active on
       <a
         href="https://twitter.com/grahamleslie"
         target="_blank"